 Canon 1D C versus Sony RX10 IV

 The Canon EOS-1D C and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were announced, respectively, in April 2012 and September 2017.
 The 1DC is a DSLR, while the RX10 IV is a fixed lens compact.
-The cameras are based on a full frame (1DC) and an one-inch sensor.
+The cameras are based on a full frame (1DC) and an one-inch (RX10 IV) sensor.
 The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon 1D C and the Sony RX10 IV are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1DC – represents the basis or 100 percent across all the size and weight measures).